Sameerkash/FoodMagic/README.md

 **An Augmendted Reailty app Food app built with Flutter and AR**

-FoodMagic is an unique take on food delivery using augmented reailty and stunning UI.
+FoodMagic is a unique take on food delivery using augmented reality and stunning UI.

 **Features**